 So it is only fitting that Atlas of the Future celebrates all things Fab.

 So, what exactly is a Fab Lab?

 “A local fabrication laboratory which aims to democratise access to personal and collaborative invention using digital technologies to make almost anything.”

 Fab Labs began as an outreach programme at MIT’s Centre for Bits and Atoms and has since become a global network.
-Ten years ago there were ten labs worldwide, and today there are 1,116 – and counting – from Bolivia to Ethopia.
+Ten years ago there were ten labs worldwide, and today there are 1,116 – and counting – from Bolivia to Ethiopia.

 Their aim is to educate society about making almost anything we need.
 Using digital fabrication as the main focus, it promotes the idea of distributed manufacturing.
 Designs can be sent to the other side of the planet, and using CNC machines, laser cutters, 3D printers and other simple tools, users can create nearly any object, big or small.

 Director Tomás Diez helped to build Barcelona’s public network of Fab Labs, which is now managed by the government.
 He constantly breaks the rules in education, business, science, urbanism, farming, environmentalism, fashion, design, housing and society, but is most proud that after ten years he is now leading the Fab City Initiative, building it with a global team of pioneers and makers who want to change everything.

 “Fab City is a new urban model of transforming and shaping cities that shifts how they source and use materials, food and energy,” he tells us.
 “More production occurs inside the city, along with recycling materials and meeting local needs through local inventiveness.
 A city’s imports and exports would mostly be found in the form of data – information, knowledge, design and code.”